CPUjoker303/netlify2.0/content/posts/activity-tracker-for-tweens-best-buy.md

 ![Garmin Vivofit Jr 2 Disney Pink](/uploads/garmin-vivofit-jr-2-disney-pink.jpg "Garmin Vivofit Jr 2 Disney Pink")

-The first one is Garmin Vivofit Jr 2, and this kids' activity tracker has Disney Princess pink design, and its wrist band is very adjustable & easy to use.
+First Garmin Vivofit Jr 2 review, and this kids' activity tracker has Disney Princess pink design, and its wrist band is very adjustable & easy to use.
 This fitness watch is water-resistant and seems very durable.
 Using this health band, you will get an interactive app experience and very easy to connect with your devices.

 You can check your kids' activity on your mobile devices or tablets in one click using the parent control app.
 Parents can access duty management and recompense tools on the parent-controlled app, and the battery timing of VivoFit Jr 2 is very good.